Sanchitbajaj02/palettegram/CONTRIBUTING.md

 To get an idea of the app, feel free to check out the website(to be added soon).

-A good place to start would be our list of [good first issues](https://github.com/Sanchitbajaj02/palettegram/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
+You can start with available list of [issues](https://github.com/Sanchitbajaj02/Palettegram/issues)

 ## I Want To Contribute

-- Always check for [existing issues](https://github.com/Sanchitbajaj02/palettegram/issues) before creating a new issue.
+- Always check for [existing issues](https://github.com/Sanchitbajaj02/Palettegram/issues) before creating a new issue.
 - Only start working on an issue if it has been assigned to you.
 This avoids multiple PRs for the same issue.
 - Every change in this project must have an associated issue. **Issue before PR**